 Do you know what messaging protocols are?

-We’ve all this experience before.
+We’ve all had this experience before.
 You hear a word in a sentence and you understand it just fine.
 You could even use it in a sentence yourself if you wanted.
-But then your friend asks you what the words means, and you’re at a total loss.
+But then your friend asks you what the word means, and you’re at a total loss.

 That’s how I felt about “messaging protocols” until recently.

 I work at Leverege, an Internet of Things startup, so I’m often around the engineering team and, despite being non-technical myself, I’ve picked up a decent amount of the language .
 Although I’ve become familiar with the term “messaging protocol” and even knew the names of some of them like MQTT and XMPP, recently I realized that I didn’t know what “messaging protocol” actually meant!

 James Schaefer was kind enough to fill me in, so now I’m sharing what I learned with you all in this most recent installment of our #askIoT series.

 It Takes Two to Connect

 The whole idea behind the Internet of Things is that machines of all kinds (whether they’re sensors, lights, refrigerators, cars, manufacturing robots, irrigation systems, you name it), are being connected to each other and to the internet at an accelerating pace.
 Depending on your sources, anywhere from 20–50 billion devices are projected to be connected by 2020.

 By its very definition, a connection means that at least two machines are involved and have some way of passing data to one another.
 While you could certainly connect two machines directly to each other using wires, this would severely limit the distance between them.

 Instead, we use wireless connections, the internet, or a combination of both to connect machines to each other across distances.